-Saskatoon First Aid is one of the best training providers of food safety training in Saskatchewan.
+Saskatoon First Aid is one of the best food safety training programs in Saskatchewan.
 We have high quality courses on food safety, with the curriculum following the stipulations of The Food Safety Regulations (1994 Public Health Act of Saskatchewan).
 We also have first aid and CPR (cardiopulmonary resuscitation) classes available.

 FAQs: Frequently Asked Questions about Food Safety Training in Saskatoon